Person holding their head in their hands feeling overwhelmed and stressed

 Multitasking.
 Sophie Leroy's research at the University of Minnesota identified attention residue — the cognitive cost of switching between tasks before the first is complete.
 When you're already overwhelmed, task-switching makes recovery measurably harder.

 Checking notifications.
 Each notification is a small amygdala trigger.
-The nervous system cannot return to baseline while being repeatedly interrupted.
+Your nervous system cannot return to baseline while being repeatedly interrupted.

 Telling yourself to push through.
 Willpower is a prefrontal cortex resource.
 When the prefrontal cortex is suppressed by overwhelm, the command to push through has no execution pathway.
 It adds guilt to an already depleted system.